Today's Articles

 The monotheistic Maasai worship a single deity called Enkai or Engai.
 Engai has a dual nature: Engai Narok (Black God) is benevolent, and Engai Na-nyokie (Red God) is vengeful.
 There are also two pillars or totems of Maasai society: Oodo Mongi, the Red Cow, and Orok Kiteng, the Black Cow, with a subdivision of five clans or family trees.
 The Maasai also have a totemic animal, the lion; however, the animal can be killed.
 The way the Maasai kill the lion differs from trophy hunting as it is used in the rite of passage ceremony.
 The "Mountain of God," Ol Doinyo Lengai, is located in northernmost Tanzania and can be seen from Lake Natron in southernmost Kenya.

 Maasai wear red because it symbolizes their culture, and they believe it scares lions away.
 Also, most of the men wear a Shuka, which is a red robe.
-The women wear clothes that are colorful and decorated with beads. ...
+The women wear colorful clothes decorated with beads.
 Warriors wear their hair in braids that are dyed red.
 The central human figure in the Maasai religious system is the laibon, whose roles include shamanistic healing, divination and prophecy, and ensuring success in war or adequate rainfall.
 Today, they also have a political role due to the elevation of leaders.
 Whatever power an individual laibon had was a function of personality rather than position.
 Many Maasai have also adopted Christianity and Islam.

 The Maasai, known for their intricate jewelry and decades, have sold these items to tourists as a business.
 A once high infant mortality rate among the Maasai has led to babies not truly being recognized until they reach an age of 3 months ilapaitin.
 Educating Maasai women to use clinics and hospitals during pregnancy has enabled more infants to survive.
 The exception is found in extremely remote areas.
 For Maasai living a traditional life, the end of life is virtual without ceremony, and the dead are left out for scavengers.
 A corpse rejected by scavengers is seen as having something wrong with it, and liable to cause social disgrace; therefore, it is not uncommon for bodies to be covered in fat and blood from a slaughtered ox.
 Burial has in the past been reserved for great chiefs since it is believed to be harmful to the soil.